kksuresh25/kksuresh25.github.io/_pages/projects.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/projects/background.jpg
-excerpt: "A collection of medical tools I have built!"
+excerpt: "A collection of medical tools I have built."

 intro:
   - excerpt: <p style="font-size:14pt"> I'm passionate about building medical devices that can allow physicians to provide better and more <b> personalized care</b> for patients!
 The following are some of the projects I have worked on at the intersection of <b>bioengineering</b> and <b>medicine</b>! </p>